Orchestrate.legal

 Centres work coordination: what is requested, what context applies, which path runs, what may proceed and how state and audit update.

-Deterministic rules only: the point is explicit orchestration logic, not generated prose.
+Fixed rules and mock data: the point is explicit orchestration logic, not generated prose.

 Featured playbooks